pieroproietti/penguins-eggs/sourceforge/files/iso/mx-linux/README.md

 I'm playing with it and trying to add eggs support to mx-installer to see if it is possible to use it for others Debian based distros.
 At the moment this is the result:

 * **egg-of-debian-bullseye-xfce-amd64** -

-This is a Debian bullseye xfce, not MX, with the possibility to be installed with: krill, mx-installer and calamares.
+This is a standard Debian bullseye xfce - not MX - with the possibility to be installed with: krill, mx-installer and calamares and remastered with eggs.

 # Disclaim
 __Please note what this project is in no way connected to MX-Linux in any official way, it’s just my personal experiment__.